Software change requests with the SCCB¶

 Where possible, all software projects should employ automated testing, or continuous integration, to prevent harmful changes entering the codebase as far as possible.
 Demonstrating that your project has robust automated testing can speed up the testing time by reducing the amount of manual testing required.

-The platform::tested labels
+The <distribution>::tested labels

-When to apply: after a package has been installed in the testing environment for the relevant platform.
+When to apply: after a package has been evaluated in a testing

 Who should apply: the requester.